Fort McHenry National Monument and Historic Shrine Quarter

-The fourth quarter to be released in 2013 by the US Mint will be the 2013 Fort McHenry National Monument and Historic Shrine Quarter.
-This strike honors the site in Maryland and will be the nineteenth quarter to that point to be released as part of the Mint’s America the Beautiful Quarters® Program.
+The fourth quarter release for 2013 from the United States Mint is the Fort McHenry National Monument and Historic Shrine Quarter.
+This strike, the nineteenth issued as part of the Mint’s America the Beautiful Quarters® Program, honors the national site in Maryland.
+It marks an entrance into circulation on August 26, 2013.

-There will be three other coins released before the Fort McHenry National Monument and Historic Shrine Quarter, and they are the White Mountain National Forest Quarter, the Perry’s Victory and International Peace Memorial Quarter, and the Great Basin National Park Quarter.
-The last strike of the series to be released in 2013 will be the Mount Rushmore National Memorial Quarter.
+There were three other coins released before the Fort McHenry National Monument and Historic Shrine Quarter.
+They included the White Mountain National Forest Quarter, Perry’s Victory and International Peace Memorial Quarter, and the Great Basin National Park Quarter.
+The last strike, scheduled for release in November, is the Mount Rushmore National Memorial Quarter.

 Fort McHenry National Monument and Historic Shrine information